ga-wdi-lessons/git-intro/readme.md

 It's very likely that each of us has tried to keep track of changes made to a file by creating different versions of that file.
 This however can be messy or complicated.

 Let's look at some questions that hint at potential complications of having multiple or many versions of a file.
-Turn to the person next to you to collaborate on responding to the questions below.
-We'll discuss for 5 minutes and then share our responses.

 #### Think Pair Share (10:10-10:20)

 Turn to the person next to you and discuss the questions below.
-After 5 minutes of discussion we'll share answers with the class.
+After 10 minutes of discussion and writing your responses as a comment on [this issue](https://github.com/ga-wdi-lessons/git-intro/issues/14), we'll go over responses as a class.

 - Why might we want to have different versions of a file?
 - What strategies have you used to keep track of changes you've made to a document or file before?
 If you haven't, brainstorm ways you might keep track of different versions of a file/document.